Thames and Severn Canal: Phase 1b

-The second phase of the Restoration Programme covers the length of the Stroudwater Navigation between the Ocean Railway Bridge, Stonehouse, and Saul Junction on the Gloucester and Sharpness Canal, a distance of about 4 mi.
+The second phase of the restoration programme covers the length of the Stroudwater Navigation between the Ocean railway bridge, Stonehouse, and Saul Junction on the Gloucester and Sharpness Canal, a distance of about 4 mi.
 The simpler work includes construction of two new locks, restoration of a further six locks, construction of several minor road bridges, and reinstatement of about 1 mi of in-filled canal.
 This section poses some significant engineering problems.
 A new railway bridge was required at Stonehouse, where the canal had been culverted underneath the Bristol–Birmingham line.
 Since the canal was abandoned, the River Frome and the Oldbury Brook have both been diverted to use part of the canal bed.
-Most significantly, the original route has been divided by both the construction of the M5 motorway and development of the A38 trunk road.
+Most significantly, the original route had been divided by both the construction of the M5 motorway and development of the A38 trunk road.
 Plans to overcome these obstacles were produced, in anticipation of the necessary funding becoming available.